Selling A Dry Cleaner Business

 - Many different attributes of a dry cleaning business may affect the multiple of free cash flow that buyers are willing to pay.

 - This includes the location of the retail-oriented drop-off stores, the condition of the physical plant, the loyalty and competency of management and staff, the brand name, the growth rate of the overall business, and the local competitive environment.

 - A closer inspection by the buyer during the formal due diligence phase will also uncover any environmental or regulatory challenges which may also affect the valuation.

 Dry Cleaning Businesses and E2 Visa Buyers

 The growing popularity of E2 Visa business buyers plays a large role in the sale of dry cleaning businesses.
 The E2 Visa program is, in short, a way for non-U.S. citizens living abroad to gain U.S. citizenship by buying a business in the United States.
 The criteria that make a U.S. business eligible for an E2 Visa seeker vary by the seeker’s country of origin.
-Generally speaking, the criteria is related whether the business is ‘bonafide‘ and legitimate, where the E2 Visa buyer is putting forth substantial financial or human capital toward the purchase.
+Generally speaking, the factors for an E2 VISA are whether the business is ‘bonafide‘ and legitimate, and whether the E2 Visa buyer is putting forth substantial financial or human capital toward the purchase.

 Dry Cleaning Businesses Generally Qualify for E2 Visa